walkor/workerman-manual/resource/doc/en/install/install.md

 extension=event.so
 ```

-4. Run the command line (this step downloads the WorkerMan main program from GitHub)
+4. Run the command line (this step downloads the Workerman main program from GitHub)
 ```shell
 git clone https://github.com/walkor/Workerman
 ```